-In this in-depth Savology review, I’ll answer this question by taking a look at:
+In this in-depth Savology review, we’ll answer your top questions by taking a look at:

 - Savology’s best features.

 Savology provides a custom financial plan tailored to your specific situation.
 The free Savology Starter financial plan consists of a limited financial report card, retirement checkup and personalized plan of action.
 For $10 a month (or $8 if paid annually), you can get access to Savology Plus, which includes premium features like a more comprehensive financial report card, the ability to share your account with others, and live chat with financial coaches.
 Overall, the advice Savology offers is basic but very good.
 For someone struggling to get their finances in order, Savology Plus is worth checking out.

 - Delivers on its promise to provide an actionable financial plan in five minutes.

 - The plan it provides is a prioritized and detailed step-by-step strategy.

 - Has a very good user interface.

 - Does not offer much opportunity for customization.

 - Savology isn’t a registered investment advisory firm, and therefore not a fiduciary.

 Savology is an automated financial planning tool.
 New users answer questions about their current financial situation and future financial goals.
 The software then outputs a personalized and prioritized financial plan.